ibcn-cloudlet/dianne-examples/datasets/README.md

 Put your datasets in separate subfolders named after the respective dataset.

-You can download some datasets at [http://dianne.intec.ugent.be/datasets/](http://dianne.intec.ugent.be/datasets/) or use the `./gradlew datasets --Pwhich=<name>` command from the root directory.
+You can download some datasets at [http://dianne.intec.ugent.be/datasets/](http://dianne.intec.ugent.be/datasets/) or use the `./gradlew datasets -Pwhich=<name>` command from the root directory.
 More information on datasets can be found in the [dataset documentation on GitHub](https://github.com/ibcn-cloudlet/dianne/blob/master/doc/datasets.md).

 Supported datasets: